2018-2019 Committee Assignments

 |Alumni Relations||P. Littlewood|

-The policy committee advises the Chair of the department on matters of department-wide policies and practices.
+The policy and strategy committee advises the Chair of the department on matters of department-wide policies and practices.
 Most policy committee reccomendations are later considered by the entire faculty.
+The committee is also charged to track promising faculty candidates and make recommendations on future research directions and faculty searches among other things.

 Appointments & Promotions Committee